coderolls/coderolls-blog/_posts/collections/arraylist/2022-01-04-arraylist-ensurecapacity-method.md

 ## Introduction
 ArrayList is a widely used class to store and retrieve data in a collection framework.

-Unlike an array, ArrayList can dynamically grow in the size.
+Unlike an array, ArrayList can dynamically grow in size.

 In previous articles, we have various methods to perform operations on the ArrayList.